 While not immediately life-threatening, AF is a significant medical and economic burden.
 With the expected rise in AF prevalence due to the aging of the population, efforts to slow the increase in AF are critically important.

 Studies in our group are focused on determining the functional pathways by which genetic variations (single nucleotide polymorphisms, SNPs) lead to increased risk of AF.
-We are using state of the art tools and techniques to characterize how AF-related SNPs affect the expression of genes in human atrial tissues and in relevant preclinical studies.
+We use state of the art tools and techniques to characterize how AF-related SNPs affect the expression of genes in human atrial tissues and in relevant preclinical studies.

 We seek to identify the signaling pathways affected by these genes, in an effort to identify novel targets for pharmacologic intervention that can help to slow the progression of AF and/or decrease its burden.